Friday, February 27, 2009

 Four Flies on Grey Velvet (1971): Cinebolically Dario

-The long-awaited decent DVD release of 4 Flies on Gray Velvet is a late-inning coup for anyone trying to lose their moral compass, and you should be trying, because it's harder than you think.
-Luckily, Argento's films--even at their worst--are never "safe" and always rich in moral ambiguity: Good guys are hipster artists driven to risk their friends' lives in finding the killer, more out of perverse fascination than genuine empathy for the victims; the killers have their reasons--usually mental illness caused by brutal child abuse, and police hardly matter, except as deadpan mashers waiting around on the sidelines with their pages of red herring exposition.
+The long-awaited decent DVD release of Four Flies on Gray Velvet is a late-inning coup for anyone trying to lose their moral compass, and you should be trying, because it's harder than you think.
+Luckily, Argento's films--even at their worst--are never "safe" and always rich in moral ambiguity: Good guys are hipster artists driven to risk their friends' lives in finding the killer, more out of perverse fascination than genuine empathy for the victims; the killers have their reasons and police hardly matter except as deadpan mashers waiting around on the sidelines with their pages of red herring exposition.

-In FOUR FLIES, for example, there's some "experimental procedure" where lasers project the retinal image at the moment of death; but it's just another oddity on the tour, along with a surreal trip to a coffin-makers convention with a bohemian named "God".
-There's great wallpaper, chic 70s menswear and fantasias of being a successful artist jet-setting around Rome.
+In FOUR FLIES, for example, there's some "experimental procedure" where lasers project the retinal image at the moment of death, a surreal trip to a coffin-makers convention with a bohemian named "God," psychedelic wallpaper, chic 70s menswear, and fantasias of being a successful artist jet-setting around Rome.
 There's also hot chicks and gruesome stabbing but even us paranoid feminists can get into the kinky murders of Argento.
 He's always feeling the pain and everything's a double-edged sword of entendre and labyrinthine cinebolism.

-Another such moment is the climactic "lost footage" restoration which adds sickly minutes to an already tense situation, the suddenly reverting into Italian is a great example of Argento's unheimliche-conjuring power.
-In the Argentoverse, scenes collapse and disappear, whether by your mental suppression scissors, or someone's real ones, only to return, decades later, in Italian with English subtitles.
+Anothe moment is the climactic "lost footage" restoration which adds sickly minutes to an already tense situation, the suddenly reverting into Italian is a great example of Argento's unheimliche-conjuring power.
+In the Argentoverse scenes collapse and disappear, whether by your mental suppression scissors, or someone's real ones, only to return, decades later, in Italian with English subtitles.

-Argento's flms are always worth buying instead of renting as they can be rewatched repeatedly without ever seeming like the same movie; each time we find a new skin-crawling terror and another one we feared from before seems to have vanished.
-His movies are as endlessly fascinating as an one's own inner romantic torment or open wound, our mind obliterating all traces of the pain as it happens, creating a jewel-like shimmer.
+Argento's films are always worth owning instead of renting as they can be re-watched repeatedly without ever seeming like the same movie, as faceted as an one's own inner romantic torment or open wound.
+Our mind obliterates the trauma we "block out" all traces of the pain as it happens, leaving a jewel-like shimmer in our retinae.
 What was it Caligula said?
 "Oh, If all of Rome had just one neck..." he said that because he was itchy for something that only a genius like Argento could provide, and he kept breaking necks to find it; Dario breaks the necks so we don't have to.
-Dario, the cinebolist Caligula of post-modern Rome!
+Dario, the cinebolical Caligula of post-modern Rome!